Laga Basin: The Laga Formation

 There is disagreement among geologists on how many units the Laga Formation should contain, but it is widely recognized that it is broken down into at least three units; a pre-evaporitic unit, an evaporitic unit, and a post-evaporitic unit.
-This sequence is known as "the Messinian trilogy", and often these units are referred to as Laga 1, Laga 2, and Laga 3.
+This sequence is known as "the Messinian Trilogy", and often these units are referred to as Laga 1, Laga 2, and Laga 3.

 Laga 1 and Laga 2 were deposited during the Tortonian-Early Messinian and represent the closing of the former basin.
 These two units combined are commonly referred to as the Laga Depositional Sequence (LDS).
-Laga 3 was deposited during the late Messinian and is a part of the Cellino Depositional Sequence (CDS), which also includes the Vomano marls and the Cellino formation.
+Laga 3 was deposited during the Late Messinian and is a part of the Cellino Depositional Sequence (CDS), which also includes the Vomano marls and the Cellino formation.
 The lithology of all three units consists of siliciclastic marine turbidites.
 These had the tendency to deposit in lobes and today, many of these lobes can be seen confined in erosional depressions within the basin.

 Geologic history

 Structural evolution of the Laga Basin

 Tectonic activity from the Grand Sasso and Sibillini Mountains caused the Teramo thrust in the eastern portion of the Laga Basin to become active during the lower Messinian.
 Fault activity remained active throughout deposition of Laga 1 and Laga 2.
 Sediment influx came into the mostly barren basin from the northwestern sector.
 However, by the time Laga 2 was deposited, the Acquasanta anticline had developed in the central portion of the Laga Basin and resulted in the turbidites having to be deposited around it.
 This led to more defined lobe structures.

 Eventually, resultant deformation from the Teramo thrust activity became concentrated inside the fault's hanging wall.
 This ultimately led to the propagation of the Mt.
 Gorgonza and Montagnia de Fiori thrusts.
-It was at this time that Laga 3 was deposited.
+During this time that Laga 3 was deposited.
 A new subsidence area began forming in the footwall of the Teramo thrust as uplift continued along the basin.
 After deposition of Laga 3, an overfilling of the basin took place, and this subsidence area was filled in by the Verano Marls and the Cellino Formation.